EconomyLens.com

 With President Donald Trump leading a crackdown on illegal immigration, making politically charged comments about other nations, and slapping tariffs on foreign goods, there have been numerous efforts by consumers in other countries to boycott US products and calls to skip travel to the United States.

 The report also noted other data showing a 20-percent drop in early summer bookings from Canada.
 “This is more than a dip.
 It’s a wake-up call,” said the WTTC.
-“The US is welcoming fewer visitors from its neighbours and countries further afield, which is a clear indicator that the global appeal of the US is slipping.”
+“The US is welcoming fewer visitors from its neighbors and countries further afield, which is a clear indicator that the global appeal of the US is slipping.”

-Meanwhile, the report found that US citizens are travelling abroad more, further hurting the US travel sector.
+Meanwhile, the report found that US citizens are traveling abroad more, further hurting the US travel sector.
 In 2024, the tourism sector contributed $2.6 trillion to the US economy and supported more than 20 million jobs.
 It also contributed more than $585 billion in tax revenues — or almost seven percent of the total.

 © 2024 AFP